 Definition

 Equivalency, as defined in California Education Code section 87359, California Code of Regulations, Title 5, section 53430, and by the Academic Senate of California Community Colleges, was established to credit those whose preparation is at least equal to the state-adopted minimum qualifications as defined in Minimum Qualifications for Faculty and Administrators in California Community Colleges.
 Equivalency for disciplines in which a master's degree is required means equal to a master's degree.
 In disciplines for which a master's degree is not generally available nor expected as determined by the Minimum Qualifications for Faculty and Administrators in California Community Colleges, equivalency means equal to either a required lower-level degree, or a combination of degree and experience.
 Employees approved for an equivalency in a discipline in the District are determined to have met equivalency standards Districtwide.
 The authority to grant equivalency resides with the Board of Trustees or designee relying primarily on the expertise of the faculty in the discipline utilizing the Board's policy and procedures developed and agreed upon jointly by the Academic Senate(s) and approved by the Board.
 It does not give the District the authority to waive or lower standards and accept less-qualified individuals.
 Minimum qualifications shall be determined for disciplines, not for courses or subject areas within disciplines.
 In compliance with the California Community Colleges State Chancellor's Office regulations, "[A] district is not authorized to establish a single-course equivalency as a substitute for meeting minimum qualifications in a discipline."
 The District Board of Trustees or designee will not approve single- course equivalencies.
+Coursework must be from an "accredited institution" as defined by Title 5, section 53406.

 Criteria for Equivalency: Disciplines requiring a master's degree